RadinAjoodani/Z-Run/README.md

 Getting Started
 To compile and run this project on a Linux-based system, follow these steps.

-first you need to install ncurses libraries: sudo apt-get install build-essential libncursesw5-dev libsdl2-dev libsdl2-mixer-dev
+First you need to install ncurses libraries: sudo apt-get install build-essential libncursesw5-dev libsdl2-dev libsdl2-mixer-dev

 Compilation:
 Use GCC to compile the source code.
-The following command links all required libraries: gcc v6.c -o Z-Run -lncursesw -lSDL2 -lSDL2_mixer -lm This will create an executable file named Z-Run.
+The following command links all required libraries:

+gcc v6.c -o Z-Run -lncursesw -lSDL2 -lSDL2_mixer -lm

+This will create an executable file named Z-Run.

 Running the Game
 To start the game, simply run the executable from your terminal:

 ./Z-Run